 If you’ve got the budget to commission an illustrator or think you could do the drawings yourself, the cards will feel particularly personal, particularly if you can incorporate special details, like hair color or other personal references, that will make it truly unique.

 If your budget won’t stretch to bespoke artwork, that’s no problem.
 There are plenty of save the date examples for a wedding with great drawings.
 This illustrated template is one of them.

 The simple style feels stylish and elegant, and the ribbon and ornate border make the design look traditional and classic.

-Why not go one step further and create your own wedding icon—an illustrated 'logo' which gives your wedding its own special branded look?
+Why not go one step further and DIY your own wedding icon for your save the dates?
+An illustrated 'logo' can give your wedding its own special branded look.
 Here's how: